-- Personal care support for toileting and eating - Your self-care activities, eg. getting ready for your day before you go to campus - Support for independent living skills, such as transport training - Support for organising and managing your study load - Getting to and from the campus, including the use of public transport - Access to therapeutic services and supports - Technology and apps that are necessary for you to be able to communicate in educational settings and the community - Equipment and supports that assist with navigating and participating in the education or training environment, for example: - Joining appropriate clubs and societies, going to the cafeteria, participating in orientation activities, attending society meetings for the first few times, engaging with union activities and support - Identifying when you need to communicate with academic and support staff - Strategies for managing group work.
+- Your self-care activities, eg. preparing for your day before you come to campus - Support to develop independent living skills - Getting to and from the campus, including the use of public transport - Technology and apps that are necessary for you to be able to communicate in the community and within an educational setting - Equipment and supports that assist with navigating and participating in the education environment, for example: - Finding your way around campus, getting a locker, student ID card, setting up the online learning platform, organising your timetable - Joining appropriate clubs and societies, going to the cafeteria, participating in orientation activities, attending society meetings for the first few times, engaging with union activities and support - Communicating with academic and support staff - Strategies for managing group work.